· 6 min read

 So, why mention women?
 Especially these women?

 "Listen, you are sinful people.
 Don’t think just because you are children of Abraham that you will be saved.
 You are sinful now and you always have been.
 You need forgiveness for your sins.
-You need a Royal, Kingly, Redeemer.
+You need a royal, kingly, Redeemer.
 And repentance will be necessary in order to ender His kingdom."

-This isn’t just a simple record of Joseph’s family tree.
-It’s a masterpiece of symbolic, theological messaging.
+This isn’t just a simple record of Joseph’s family tree; it’s a masterpiece of symbolic, theological messaging.
 Here is the legal proof Jesus is who he says he is, the rightful King of the Jews.
 And here is a reminder of your own fallenness.

 Immaculate Conception and Birth of Jesus (Part 2):